-It is every entrepreneur's dream to submit a business plan online and have investors magically appear and write them big funding checks.
+It is many entrepreneurs’ dream to submit a business plan online and have angel investors magically appear and write them big funding checks.

 But unfortunately, this is just a dream.
 It is NOT how investing work.
 Sure, it works sometimes, and perhaps one out of every thousand entrepreneurs who tries is able to find investors this way.
 But I’m not willing to bet on 0.1% odds.